 -Ability to analyze and interpret a text(play)

 -Develop a sense of how work is created and an ability to foster process

 Delivery Method: Fully in-person

-Prerequisites: DRA2170 Actor's instrument or permission of instructor.
+Prerequisites: Actor's Instrument or permission of instructor (email email@example.com).

 Course Level: 4000-level

 W 10:00AM - 11:50AM & W 2:10PM - 4:00PM (Full-term)

 Categories: Drama , Fully In-Person , All courses